connellw/ConnellsBlog/_posts/2022-04-27-ddd-building-blocks.md

 }
 ```

 Note the use of init-only properties. **Events are immutable**.
-They have already happened, which is why their names are written in past tense.
+They have already happened, which is why they are written in past tense.

 I've chosen to have them all inherit [an `IDomainEvent` interface here](https://github.com/connellw/Doodad/blob/master/src/Doodad/IDomainEvent.cs).
 This is helpful if I want to use a `ICollection<IDomainEvent>` later to store them in memory.
 It could also enforce conventional properties, such as an `Id`.